About OT Legal

 MSc

 Fiona O’Loughlin is a CORU-registered Occupational Therapist with over 20 years of clinical experience spanning hospital, community, and medico-legal settings.
-She is the director and principal consultant at OT Legal Ltd, an independent medico-legal practice offering specialist occupational therapy assessments and expert witness services across Ireland and internationally.
+She is the director and principal consultant at OT Legal Ltd.

 Fiona graduated with a BSc (Hons) in Occupational Therapy from Trinity College Dublin in 2007.
 Her clinical foundation was built in the Mater Misericordiae Hospital, Dublin and Primary Care Services in Sligo, with a focus on physical injuries and disabilities.
 In 2014, she co-established the first Community Neurological Rehabilitation Team in Ireland, based in Donegal, where she served as Senior Occupational Therapist specialising in Neurology and Acquired Brain Injury.